 Cast off loosely and evenly to create a beautiful finished edge.

-And my blanket is all done!
-This one is super cuddly and you really want to snuggle into it
+And that is how you knit a chunky blanket!
+This one is super cuddly and you’ll really want to snuggle into it

 CHUNKY KNIT BLANKET PATTERN: